jcorks/raylib-matte/README.md

 - Enum values were added for UpdateMeshBuffer: `MESH_BUFFER_ID_*` which contain values for each buffer index.

-- Some functions are not implemented or supported:
+- Some functions are not implemented:

-     Functions which are currently NOT implemented
+     Functions which are currently NOT implemented, but may be in the future `BeginVrStereoMode`
-          `BeginVrStereoMode`
           `EndVrStereoMode`
           `LoadVrStereoConfig`
           `UnloadVrStereoConfig`
+          `SetAudioStreamCallback`
+          `AttachAudioStreamProcessor`
+          `DetachAudioStreamProcessor`
+          `AttachAudioMixedProcessor`
+          `DetachAudioMixedProcessor`

-     Functions that are NOT supported (with reasons in parentheses) `GetWindowHandle` (No access to lower-level windowing functions to utilize) `MemAlloc` (Not needed.
+     Functions which do NOT have bindings (with reasons in parentheses) `GetWindowHandle` (No access to lower-level windowing functions to utilize) `MemAlloc` (Not needed.
 Can just use MemoryBuffer) `MemRealloc` (Not needed.
 Can just use MemoryBuffer)